Pave Engagement Rings

 For the woman who wishes for more “bling” to her ring, the pave style is the perfect answer.
 The word “pave” is French for “paved” and the pavement, in this case, is made of diamonds.
 The pave ring has many diamonds encrusted on its band.
 These smaller diamonds all lead up to, and in the case of halo settings, surround the center diamond.
 The look is stunningly shiny and sparkly.
 The pave style is definitely for the woman who likes a little flashiness on her hand.

 Two representative pave stylings are shown below.
 The first is a popular French pave styled ring from James Allen with a thin (petite) band.
-The second is a stylish setting from renowned designer Vatche for Whiteflash, featuring 18 pave diamonds on a sleek tapered thin band.
+The second is a stylish setting from renowned designer Vatche, featuring 18 pave diamonds on a sleek tapered thin band.

 Thin French-Cut Pave Set Diamond Engagement Ring